4 Cybersecurity Tips for CPAs

 Bonus tip: shred your documents.
 It may seem like an outdated practice in our virtual work world, but any discarded papers with sensitive information on them can cause a data breach.
 To protect your clients’ information, shred and dispose of the paper properly.

-If you want to learn more on how to mitigate cybersecurity risks for your business, check out our on demand courses on Cybersecurity Basics, Cybersecurity Fundamentals and an Executive’s Guide to Cybersecurity.
+If you want to learn more on how to mitigate cybersecurity risks for your business, check out our on demand courses on Cybersecurity Basics, AI and the Future of Accounting and an Executive’s Guide to Cybersecurity.

 Want more exclusive and timely content for CPAs?
-Purchase UpNext.
+Get UpNext, free for members.